COMPARISON: The Master Chronometer VS Superlative Chronometer.

 Once this is accomplished, the watch is ready to be shipped out with a new Superlative Chronometer designation.

 The first Rolex movement to ever go through Superlative Chronometer testing and get the new and improved esteemed designation was the Rolex 3255 movement found in the Rolex Day-Date 40mm.

 They had since decided to expand their highly strict ±2 testing to every one of their watches.
 They had since attached to each watch they sell that meets this standard in accuracy and precision a seal saying "Superlative Certified" on one side and "Rolex SA Geneve" on the other.

 The first OMEGA watch that was given the designation of Master Chronometer was the Globemaster which is part of the Omega Constellation series.
-A testing institute called the Federal Institute of Metrology, also called METAS conducts the testing after the watch received a COSC certification.
+A testing institute called the Federal Institute of Metrology, also called METAS conducts the testing after the watch receives a COSC certification.

 METAS labs take the watches and have their movements tested for a number of things in order to reach a minimum precision of 0/+5 seconds per day.

-- The first of these tests gauges how it reacts to being exposed to magnetic fields of 1.5 Tesla / 15,000 gauss while in two different positions.
+- The first of these tests gauges how it reacts to being exposed to 1.5 Tesla / 15,000 gauss magnetic fields while in two different positions.

 - Then the caliber is cased and put into a watch, and they test how it handles the same fifteen-thousand gauss magnetic fields.

 - They then expose it to 15,000 gausses for a full 24 hours and test its daily precision for any deviation.